Installing user written ado files on the research servers

 First, from within Stata you can issue the command “sysdir” to see the list of the system set directories, to which Stata points to by default.
 Included in the list of default settings are these entries:

-The PLUS folder is the destination for downloaded ado files.
-The PERSONAL folder is intended for ado files written by the user.
+The PLUS folder is the destination for downloaded ado files written by other users.
+The PERSONAL folder is intended for ado files you have written.
 CISER Research Computing users do not have permission to write to the C:\ drive so there are other options: If you need to use an ado file during off hours you can install it yourself by redirecting the PLUS folder to your home directory (as shown below).
 To install user written ado files (anytime) you’ll need to use the “sysdir set” commands (case is important) to redirect the PERSONAL folder as shown below:

 sysdir set PLUS "U:\folder"